-ii.
+xii.
 Compliance Function

-The Company's General Counsel, with guidance from the Company's outside counsel (Appleby (Bermuda) Limited) and Principal Representative, is responsible for ensuring compliance with laws, regulations and other applicable rules and standards.
-The Compliance Committee, which includes the General Counsel, President/Active Underwriter, is responsible for formulating, documenting and maintaining compliance policies and procedures.
+The Company's General Counsel, with guidance from the Company's external Bermuda counsel (Appleby (Bermuda) Limited) and Principal Representative, is responsible for ensuring compliance with laws, regulations and other applicable rules and standards.
+The Compliance Committee, which includes the General Counsel and the President, is responsible for formulating, documenting and maintaining compliance policies and procedures.
 Such policies and procedures are regularly reviewed by senior management and approved by the Board of Directors.
 The Company's compliance function is executed in proportion to the nature, scale and complexity of the Company's business.